nautobot/nautobot/nautobot/docs/rest-api/overview.md

 Note that if the provided parameters do not return exactly one object, a validation error is raised.

++++ 2.0.0

+Nested serializers are removed in Nautobot v2.0.
+By default (when `?depth=0`), all related objects are represented by their primary keys.
+When depth > 0, the related objects will be replaced by dynamically generated base serializers that represent the complete view of the related objects.
+Please see [Depth Query Parameter](#depth-query-parameter) for more details.

 ### Generic Relations

 Some objects within Nautobot have attributes which can reference an object of multiple types, known as _generic relations_.
 For example, an IP address can be assigned to either a device interface _or_ a virtual machine interface.
 When making this assignment via the REST API, we must specify two attributes: